Don't miss out!

 Where can I find detailed information for a camp that I’m already registered for such as what to bring, schedules, directions etc.?

 After you register for one of our camps, a detailed confirmation and registration packet is emailed to you.
 The registration packet contains answers to all the important questions about camps, including what to bring with you, what time to arrive, as well as directions and maps to the facilities.
-This packet of information also contains important health and release forms, which every camper must complete before attending camp.
-These forms may also be completed online.

 I paid a deposit when I registered.
 When is the balance due?